Conservation laws and chaos propagation in a non-reciprocal classical magnet: Conclusion

-\paragraph{Conclusion:} Our study of the classical Heisenberg spin chain with nonreciprocal interactions uncovers a hidden symplectic structure that renders the generic nearest-neighbour model effectively reciprocal when expressed in terms of transformed spin variables.
-In this representation, the total magnetization and energy are conserved, which are backed by our numerical studies.
-The antisymmetric coupling model emerges as a special case where these conservation laws persist even under periodic boundary conditions, the passage to infinite system size poses no difficulty, and the densities of the conserved quantities diffuse.
-Extending the interaction range beyond nearest neighbours breaks these conservation laws, with certain exceptions.
+Our study of the classical Heisenberg spin chain with nonreciprocal interactions uncovers a hidden symplectic structure that renders the generic nearest-neighbour model effectively reciprocal when expressed in terms of transformed spin variables.
+In this representation, the total magnetization and energy are conserved, {as confirmed} by our numerical studies.
+The antisymmetric coupling model emerges as a special case where these conservation laws persist even under periodic boundary conditions, the passage to infinite system size poses no difficulty, and the densities of the conserved quantities diffuse. {Except in that special case, the transformation to reciprocal form comes at a price: the local non-centrosymmetry of the original formulation is amplified to an exponential dependence of local properties on position, and a nonexistent thermodynamic limit.} Extending the interaction range beyond nearest neighbours breaks these conservation laws, with certain exceptions.
 Chaos propagation remains ballistic across the nonreciprocal models, with a symmetric decorrelator cone observed only in the antisymmetric coupling case.
-Our findings suggest an expansion of the notion of thermalization to nonreciprocal systems.
 Investigations of the nature of the long-time statistical steady state and issues regarding the thermodynamic limit in the the nearest-neighbour nonreciprocal model are fertile directions for future work.

-\paragraph{Acknowledgement:} NB was supported by a scholarship from the UGC, India.
+\paragraph{Acknowledgements:} NB was supported by a scholarship from the UGC, India.
 PD acknowledges support from Kishore Vaigyanik Protsahan Yojana (KVPY) from DST, Govt. of India.
 SM acknowledges a grant from the DST, Govt. of India.
 SR thanks the ANRF, India, for support in the form of a J C Bose National Fellowship (till Nov 2025) and a National Science Chair thereafter.
 The authors would like to thank Subhro Bhattacharjee for productive discussions, and for pointing out the conserved nature of staggered magnetization in our model.
-We also thank an anonymous referee of an earlier version of this paper who pointed out that the antisymmetric model we have studied can be obtained from a Hamiltonian with a modification of the canonical Poisson bracket relations.
+We also thank an anonymous referee of an earlier version of this paper who pointed out that the antisymmetric model {can be transformed to Hamiltonian form.}